jmtroth0/snake/readme.md

 ## Snake Features

-- Only updates the necessary squares when rendering.
+- Only updates the changed squares when rendering.
 - Level starts at level 5.
 Increase it between games at your own risk.
 - Keeps score based on level.